 I asked my younger son what is different with my parenting post-divorce and he responded, “More in tune with the child’s needs.”
 When married, I talked to my sons on the surface, and did not dive below to see how they were really feeling or what was required.
 I wanted status quo and not to rock the boat.
 Now this is no longer necessary.
 If there is a problem, I have the energy and interest to see what solutions are available.
 If I am the problem, then can deal with negative feedback to reach a compromise.
 It is amazing how living in a battlefield can suck the life right out of someone.

-My son also said that I am more communicative now.
+My son also said that I am a better parent because I am more communicative now.
 I issued orders like a commander to keep things conflict-free when married.
 Now we talk things over.
 My intelligent sons have ideas and creative solutions that were not voiced in our past.
 We tip-toed around their father, trying to keep his temper from exploding.
 Now we can disagree, make noise and act silly.
 Even our cats are opinionated and “talk” a lot more.
 Our house is freer, happier and I am totally focused on my kids.

 Divorce taught me not to be an autocrat, so we share some decision making.
 When my sons are a part of this process, they are inspired to make it work.
 They have selected some great vacation destinations and worked hard to save money to bring this into fruition.
 We recently went on a quick one week trip to India that was life changing.
 We bond more when traveling, without the distractions from work and commitments.